Nutanix AHV (Acropolis)

 - Log in to the management console as an administrator.

 - Select the Connectors > Add connector configuration.

-- Select Nutanix from the connector Type drop-down menu and click New.
+- Select Nutanix AHV from the connector Type drop-down menu and click New.
 This opens the connector configuration.

 - Enter the configuration Name, and the Acropolis Address, User Name, and Password.
 For guidance, see the above field definitions.